logicnow/BlueSky/README.md

 Because docker images do not keep their data between runs, we need to map locations (volumes) for persistent storage.
 In the example below we are mapping various directories within `/var/docker/bluesky/` on the host to have the persistent key data.

 First create and set permissions on the local folder:

-_you may want to modify permissions depending on how you are running docker_
+> _You may want to modify permissions depending on how you are running docker_

 ```
 sudo mkdir -p /var/docker/bluesky/certs
 sudo mkdir -p /var/docker/bluesky/admin.ssh